laker-93/pymix/README.md

 settings -> players -> click on name of player -> toggle on option for 'report real path' this is so that pymix can get the real path of a track from what's in the navidrome app and map it to the track's full path on disk so that it can be properly loaded in to the rekordbox xml

+at its core, this is an ETL application that transforms between subsonic (as supported by navidrome) and rekordbox.

+Phase 1:

+each user made their own beets and navidrome instance in a user directory.
+This way do not have to deal with handling tracks across users.

 ## create navidrome structure from rekordbox
 create the navidrome collection and playlist structure from a rekordbox collection
 1. backup rekordbox collection